 - Hosting the Masters’ Dinner

-- Running the Weigall BBQ, considered to be the best BBQ across all GPS venues!
-Details on the BBQ and how to volunteer to assist can be found at Weigallbbq.com.
+- Running the Weigall barbecue, considered to be the best barbecue across all GPS venues!

-To show your support for the Association, please join the Sydney Grammar Fathers’ Association by visiting https://www.trybooking.com/GULB for Life Membership.
-At the web site, you will also be able to indicate your support to help in any of the following: Committee, Weigall Barbeque, Fundraising or Functions.
+To show your support for the Association, please join the Sydney Grammar School Fathers’ Association by visiting here for Life Membership.
+Upon registration, you will also be able to indicate your support to help in any of the following: Committee, Weigall Barbecue, Fundraising or Functions.

 For over thirty years, the Music Association has supported practical music in all its forms at the School.
 Performances such as the Scholars’ Concert, the Term Concerts, Form V Competition Finals Concert, the HSC Recital, and the Chamber Music Concert are a wonderful inspiration to the younger boys, and always provide engagement and stimulation for parents as well.

 All money raised is used to help the Music Department to buy items needed or to help provide music tuition for boys when required.
 Concert tours, scholarships and prizes for boys are areas that receive great support from the Music Association.
 In recent years, the Music Association has contributed to the purchase of the School’s harpsichord, the new Bösendorfer grand piano in Big School and they sponsored the 2005 and the 2009 Opera House Concerts.
 The Association recently contributed to the funds to purchase the Steinway Model D concert grand piano for the John Vallance Hall.